Star Trek: Enterprise season 1: Reception

-In reviewing the first season, DVDVerdict.com described the show as "seriously flawed" and noted "weak story telling".
+DVDVerdict.com described the first season as "seriously flawed" and noted "weak story telling".
 IGN awarded the first season of the series a score of 6 out of 10, stating that "for every solid episode like Dear Doctor ... there's a dreadful misfire like Silent Enemy" and attributed the show's declining audience figures to the "early rocky-going".
-AJ Carson of tvdvdreviewswas more positive, describing the first season as "flawed, but it is still among TV's best sci-fi series".
+AJ Carson of tvdvdreviews was more positive, describing the first season as "flawed, but it is still among TV's best sci-fi series".
 While Carson noted problems such as "one dimensional" secondary characters and a visual aesthetic that was at odds with the series' place in the chronology of the franchise, it was also noted that the "series looks terrific, its cast is immensely likeable, and its scripts are intelligent".
+CBR rated Season 1 of Enterprise as the 27th best season of all Star Trek seasons up to that time, ranking it lower than any of the other three seasons.

 In his 2022 rewatch, Keith DeCandido of Tor.com gave the season 1 a rating of 4 out of 10.
 He says the premise is good in theory but in practice the most interesting thing they do with it is to put humanity into the middle of the Vulcan-Andorian conflict, and describes much of the season as "uninteresting and unexciting and mundane".
 DeCandido is critical of "Trek's Worst Opening Credits Theme Music" juxtaposed with "Trek's Most Visually Exciting Opening Credits".

-In 2019, CBR rated Season 1 of Enterprise as the 27th best season of all Star Trek seasons up to that time, ranking it lower than any of the other three seasons.